Mission, Vision and Core Values

 - A supportive, positive and engaging work environment

-- A commitment to work/life balance for employees
+- A commitment to flexibility and work/life balance for employees

-This is a part-time temporary contract position for 22.5 hours (3 days) per week for 12-months reporting to our Vancouver or Surrey office.
-Daytime travel and some evening work will be required which will be supported through flex / lieu time.
+This is a permanent, full-time position reporting to our Vancouver office.
+Daytime travel and some evening and weekend work will be required which will be supported through flex / lieu time.

-For this position, the candidate must be fully vaccinated.
+Candidate must be fully vaccinated against COVID 19.
 Accommodations will be considered upon request.